yearn/yearn-devdocs/docs/resources/risks/risk-score.md

 * [Testing Score](#testing-score)
 * [TVL Impact](#tvl-impact)

-This risk framework is an ongoing process regarding the security of yearn’s strategies.
-The security team realized that given yearn’s unique approach to deploying strategies constantly, it couldn’t rely on a waterfall process (heavy analysis/design, testing, several audits before a release, etc.) to deploy contracts.
-The strategies are deployed and capped by their risk score, and as we mitigate each dimension and improve something in the scoring, the strategy can grow its TVL.
-Think of it as calculated bets based on our internal security process.
-This allows yearn to compare the risk score of two strategies and prioritize mitigations/preventive actions like forming a committee to spread knowledge on the code, get more audits, migrate current code for improved versions of the strat, etc.
+This risk framework is an ongoing process to ensure the security of yearn's strategies.
+Yearn recognized that, due to its unique approach to deploying strategies, it could not rely on a traditional waterfall process (heavy analysis and design, testing, multiple audits before release, etc.) to deploy contracts.
+Strategies are deployed and capped by their risk score.
+As we reduce the risk in any of the eight dimensions, the strategy can grow its TVL.
+This system allows yearn to compare the risk score of two strategies and prioritize risk mitigation and preventive actions, such as forming a committee to spread knowledge on the code, getting more audits, migrating current code to improved versions of the strategy, etc.

-The current version works for yearn’s current needs.
-Still, we are always looking to improve and extend this scoring system to the vaults to be able to get a weighted average risk score that makes reasonable assumptions.
-We want to help our users know what’s going on behind the scenes in the vaults.
-Vault risk scoring is still under development at the moment!
+The current version of the risk score system works for yearn's current needs, but we are always looking to improve and expand it to the vaults.
+We want to provide our users with a better understanding of what is happening behind the scenes in the vaults.
+The development of vault risk scoring is still in progress!

 ### Audit